aristoteleo/dynast-release/docs/technical_information.rst

 :code:`quant`
 '''''''''''''
 1. For every read, the numbers of each conversion (A>C, A>G, A>T, C>A, etc.) and nucleotide content (how many of A, C, G, T there are in the region that the read aligned to) are counted.
 Any SNPs provided with :code:`--snp-csv` or detected from the :ref:`snp` step are not counted.
 If both are present, the union is used.
 Additionally, Any conversion with PHRED quality less than or equal to :code:`--quality` is not counted as a conversion.
-2. For UMI-based technologies, reads are deduplicated by the following order of priority: 1) read that aligns to the transcriptome (i.e. exon-only), 2) read that has the highest alignment score, and on ties, 3) read with the most conversions specified with :code:`--conversion`.
+2. For UMI-based technologies, reads are deduplicated by the following order of priority: 1) reads that have at least one conversion specified with :code:`--conversion`, 2) read that aligns to the transcriptome (i.e. exon-only), 3) read that has the highest alignment score, and 4) read with the most conversions specified with :code:`--conversion`.
 If multiple conversions are provided, the sum is used.
 Reads are considered duplicates if they share the same barcode, UMI, and gene assignment.
 For plate-based technologies, read deduplication should have been performed in the alignment step (in the case of STAR, with the :code:`--soloUMIdedup Exact`), but in the case of multimapping reads, it becomes a bit more tricky.
 If a read is multimapping such that some alignments map to the transcriptome while some do not, the transcriptome alignment is taken (there can not be multiple transcriptome alignments, as this is a constraint within STAR).
 If none align to the transcriptome and the alignments are assigned to multiple genes, the read is dropped, as it is impossible to assign the read with confidence.
 If none align to the transcriptome and the alignments are assigned multiple velocity types, the velocity type is manually set to :code:`ambiguous` and the first alignment is kept.
 If none of these cases are true, the first alignment is kept.
 The final deduplicated/de-multimapped counts are output to :code:`counts_{conversions}.csv`, where :code:`{conversions}` is an underscore-delimited list of all conversions provided with :code:`--conversion`.

 ..
 Note:: All bases in this file are relative to the forward genomic strand.
 For example, a read mapped to a gene on the reverse genomic strand should be complemented to get the actual bases.